jsexton-portfolio/portfolio-api-nodejs-client/README.md

 `npm i @jsextonn/portfolio-api-client`

-Note: Version `0.1.x` is not distributed with minified version.
+Note: Package is currently not distributed with minified version.

 ## Usage